DanHadar/similarweb/README.md

 # SessionCalculator
 ## Description
 Session calculator is a REST api that made to expose data about visitor session and site visits.
-The program load csv files to fulfille varibles with visitors session data like the total number of unique sites that the user visit or session count of a specific site url (etc..)
+The application load csv files to fulfille varibles with visitors session data like the total number of unique sites that the user visit or session count of a specific site url (etc..)

 ## Solution
 A microservice that run on start up on the new files from 'new' folder in the static files path, load and fulfille all data to varibles in app cache.